 What is a Court Ordered Evaluation?

 A court ordered evaluation in a forensic context is a specialized assessment requested by a judge, or agreed upon by legal counsel, to answer specific legal questions.
 Unlike a standard clinical visit aimed at treatment, a forensic evaluation is designed to provide the court with objective, standardized data regarding a person’s cognitive and psychological status.
+It often takes a full review of the person’s psychological and emotional functioning.
+This may include identifying underlying mental health conditions, such as mood disorders like bipolar disorder which can impact behavior, judgment, and overall stability in legal contexts.

 This process is conducted by a neuropsychologist—a professional with doctoral-level training in the brain-behavior relationship—who applies clinical findings to legal standards.
 The results are often compiled into a comprehensive report and may be presented through expert testimony.